ARM-software/developer/README.md

 # Arm Software Developers

 Welcome to the official Arm Software Developers Github repository.
-This is a community oriented and run repository, which is maintained by Arm and Innovators from the Arm Innovator Program.
+This is a community oriented and run repository, which is maintained by Arm DERt (Developer Evangelist Roundtable) and Innovators from the Arm Innovator Program.
 This is the perfect place to host projects, proofs of concept, documentation, and more...

 ## How can I submit the project?